aws/aws-cdk-rfcs/text/0456-elasticache-l2.md

 ### Other constructs

-The following resources are used as L1 constructs in the L2 constructs proposed here, but will not be exposed themselves:
+The following resources are used as L1 constructs in the L2 constructs proposed here, but will not be exposed as L2 constructs themselves:

 - SubnetGroup: Created based on the given vpcs subnets
 - ParameterGroup: Created based on the engineVersion and whether cluster-mode is enabled